Iraqi no-fly zones conflict: History

 From 1992 to the United States-led coalition invasion of Iraq in 2003, there were two NFZs in Iraq.
 The NFZ in the north of Iraq was established shortly after the Gulf War, extending from the 36th parallel northwards.
 In August 1992 the NFZ in the south to the 32nd parallel was established, but in 1996 it was expanded to the 33rd parallel.
 The northern NFZ was initially part of Operation Provide Comfort relief operations to a persecuted Kurdish minority in Iraq, and was followed on by Operation Northern Watch.
 The southern NFZ was maintained by Operation Southern Watch.

 When Operation Desert Storm ended in 1991, the safety of Kurds who were fleeing during the uprising from Iraqi persecution became an issue, and Operation Provide Comfort began.
 This operation essentially created a Northern NFZ to Iraqi military aircraft.
 The operation provided the Kurdish population with humanitarian aid and reassurance of safe skies.

-On 26 June 1993, the U.S. conducted a cruise missile attack on the Iraqi Intelligence Service's (IIS) principal command and control complex in Baghdad, publicly announced as retaliation for the assassination attempt by the IIS on former President George H. W. Bush while he was visiting Kuwait in April of that year to commemorate a coalition victory over Iraq in the Gulf War.
+On 26 June 1993, the U.S. conducted a cruise missile attack on the Iraqi Intelligence Service's principal command and control complex in Baghdad.
+The U.S. public justification was retaliation for Iraqi Intelligence's assassination attempt on former president George H. W. Bush while he was visiting Kuwait in April of that year to commemorate a coalition victory over Iraq in the Gulf War.
 Fourteen cruise missiles were launched from USS Peterson and nine of them launched from USS Chancellorsville.
 Sixteen hit the target, while three struck a residential area, killing nine civilians and wounding 12 others.
 Four missiles were unaccounted for.

-In October 1994, Baghdad once again began mobilizing around 64,000 Iraqi troops near the Kuwaiti border because of their expressed frustrations of economic sanctions imposed on Iraq by the United Nations Security Council (UNSC).
+In October 1994, Baghdad once again began mobilizing around 64,000 Iraqi troops near the Kuwaiti border because of their expressed frustrations of economic sanctions imposed on Iraq by the United Nations Security Council.
 In response, the U.S. begins to deploy troops in the Persian Gulf to deter Iraqi aggression against Kuwait.
-Code-named Operation Vigilant Warrior, 1st Brigade of the Fort Stewart, Georgia-based 24th Infantry Division (Mechanized) deployed and drew pre-positioned equipment in Kuwait.
-The 23rd Wing's (Flying Tigers) 75th Fighter Squadron (Tigersharks) and its full complement of A-10s initially deployed from Pope AFB, North Carolina to Dhahran Air Base, Saudi Arabia, followed by the first forward deployment to Ahmad al-Jaber Air Base, Kuwait.
-This allowed better face-to-face coordination with tactical air control parties (TACP) assets further forward deployed at Camp Doha, Kuwait and points north.
-Iraq would later withdraw troops near the Kuwaiti border in response to a massive U.S. military build-up.
+Code-named Operation Vigilant Warrior, the 1st Brigade of the Fort Stewart, Georgia-based 24th Infantry Division (Mechanized) deployed and drew pre-positioned equipment in Kuwait.
+The 75th Fighter Squadron of the 23rd Wing and its Fairchild Republic A-10 Thunderbolt IIs were also sent.
+They initially deployed from Pope AFB, North Carolina to King Abdulaziz Air Base, Dhahran, Saudi Arabia, followed by the first forward deployment to Ahmad al-Jaber Air Base, Kuwait.
+This allowed better face-to-face coordination with forward air controllers further forward in Kuwait.
+After the U.S. brigade deployed, Iraq withdrew its troops from the border.